patric-boehner/Blank-Genesis-Child-Theme/README.md

 Functions.php mainly pulls in all the files within the include folder.
 It also defines the child theme and setups the cache busting function used on sites with wp_debug() on.

 ```
+config/
+	| - # All the changes to Genesis config settings.
+Seperates them out and keeps the inc/theme-setup.php file clean.
 inc/
 	| - admin		# All changes that affect the admin area or default theme settings loaded in functions.php.
 	| - functions		# Collection of functions that are applied global and don't fit within a default template